oracle-livelabs/analytics-ai/oci-di/workshops/ocw23-livelabs/Lab2.md

-﻿# Create a Data Flow and Integration tasks and
+﻿# Create a Data Flow and Integration task

 ## Introduction